Awu05/discord-notification-bot/README.md

 # Discord Notification bot

-This is a simple Discord spam bot made using Nodejs.
+This is a simple Discord notification bot made using Nodejs.

 Requirements: NodeJS, Docker (Optional)